fpgasystems/ZipML-PYNQ/README.md

 (Using Jupyter notebooks)
 1. Connect to the Jupyter Notebooks server running on your PYNQ (http://pynq.readthedocs.io/en/latest/jupyter_notebooks.html)
 2. Open ZipML-Notebooks
-3. Explore L2SVM_MNIST (SVM training using handwritten digit images) or LINREG_YEARPREDICTIONMSD (linear regression for year prediction using extracted features from audio).
+3. Explore L2SVM_MNIST (SVM training using handwritten digit images) or LINREG_YEARPREDICTIONMSD (linear regression for year prediction using extracted features from audio) or TF_GALAXY (Transfer learning on InceptionV3 extracted features to detect galaxy mergers from images).

 (Using test_*.py files)
 1. $ git clone https://github.com/fpgasystems/ZipML-PYNQ